 During my Navy career, I often found myself in a consultant type role.
 My area of expertise was ship maintenance and project management.
 I advised the commanding officer and other senior officers in matters related to those areas.
 I would frequently be asked this question in one form or another, “Is there an easy way to do this?”
 More often than people want to acknowledge, the answer to that question is sometimes no. Some things just require hard work.
-Some things are just tedious and mundane.
-That’s why I like the Navy’s new tagline, “Forged by the sea.”
+Some things are just tedious and mundane, but they must be done and done right.
+That is why I like the Navy’s new tagline, “Forged by the sea.”

 Forging is an intense process of change by extreme heat and pressure.
 Doing things the easy way, doesn’t change you.
 It doesn’t cause you to appreciate the details.
 It doesn’t change the way you think.
-Now, I’m not dismissing the technology that makes all of our lives easier.
+Now I am not dismissing the technology that makes all of our lives easier.
 I use and appreciate all of the tools that automate many aspects of running a business.
 An excellent example of technology we all use is GPS.
 In my twenties, I drove all over the country without GPS.
 I used an atlas and road signs to reach my destination.
 If GPS were not available today, I would still be able to do that.
 My children would be lost completely.
 But more serious than that, people who have never done it the “hard” way sometimes don’t appreciate the details of driving.

 You Need An Education